Al Bin Ali: Bahrain

-The Al Bin Ali family are related (by marriage) to the royal family in Bahrain.
-They are known for their rich history.
+The Al Bin Ali family are related by marriage to the royal family of Bahrain.
 The tribe left Bahrain with its strong economic force to Qatar.
 The Ruler of Bahrain requested the Al Bin Ali tribe to return to Bahrain to their castles and property.

-J. G. Lorimer noted in his publication Gazetteer of the Persian Gulf that the tribe owned upward of 500 houses in Bahrain, and were mainly concentrated in Muharraq and Al Hidd.
+J. G. Lorimer noted in his publication Gazetteer of the Persian Gulf that the tribe owned upwards of 500 houses in Bahrain, and were mainly concentrated in Muharraq and Al Hidd.

-Evidence in historical texts and maps indicate over 1500 years ago the Al Bin Ali tribe originated from the center of Arabia - Najd- currently known as Riyadh.
+Evidence in historical texts and maps indicate over 1,500 years ago the Al Bin Ali tribe originated from the center of Arabia – Najd, currently known as Riyadh.

 On 17 May 1783, war broke out between The Al Bin Ali Bani Utbah tribe and the army of Nasr Al-Madhkur.
 Zubarah was originally the center of power of the Al Bin Ali Bani Utbah tribe, which ruled Zubarah and are the original dominant tribe in Zubarah.
-About 2,000 Persian troops arrived in Bahrain by December; they then attacked Zubarah on 17 May 1783.
+About 2,000 Persian troops arrived in Bahrain by December and attacked Zubarah on 17 May 1783.
 After suffering a defeat, the Persians withdrew their arms and retreated to their ships.
 An Utub naval fleet from Kuwait arrived in Bahrain the same day and set Manama ablaze.
 The Persian forces returned to the mainland to recruit troops for another attack, but their garrisons in Bahrain were ultimately overrun by the Utub.

-It is well known that the strategist of this battle was Shaikh Nasr Al-Madhkur; his sword fell into the hands of Salama Bin Saif Al Bin Ali after his army collapsed and his forces were defeated.
+The strategist of this battle was Shaikh Nasr Al-Madhkur; his sword fell into the hands of Salama Bin Saif Al Bin Ali after his army collapsed and his forces were defeated.

-The Al Bin Ali have kept the sword with them and they kept passing it from son to grandson until it was given as a gift to King Abdul Aziz Bin Faisal Al Saud and it can be seen today at the King AbdulAziz Museum in Riyadh, capital of Saudi Arabia.
+The Al Bin Ali have kept the sword with them and passed it from son to grandson until it was given as a gift to King Abdul Aziz Bin Faisal Al Saud and is currently in the King AbdulAziz Museum in Riyadh.

-The Original Utub Al Bin Ali conquered and expelled the Persians from Bahrain after defeating them in the battle of Zubarah that took place in the year 1782 between the Al Bin Ali and the Army of Nasr Al-Madhkur Ruler of Bahrain and Bushire.
-The Bani Utbah was already present at Bahrain at that time, settling there during summer season and purchasing date palm gardens.
+The original Utub Al Bin Ali conquered and expelled the Persians from Bahrain after defeating them in the battle of Zubarah in 1782 between the Al Bin Ali and the Army of Nasr Al-Madhkur, ruler of Bahrain and Bushire.
+The Bani Utbah was already present at Bahrain at that time, settling there during summer and purchasing date palm gardens.

 Conquest of Mombasa in 1837

-On 5 March 1837, the Al Bin Ali under the command of their leader Isa bin Tarif attacked Mombasa, Said bin Sultan, Sultan of Muscat and Oman helped the tribe with ships and armoury, repeatedly bombarding Fort Jesus for a week until the Portuguese surrendered on 12 March.
+On 5 March 1837, the Al Bin Ali under the command of their leader Isa bin Tarif attacked Mombasa.
+Said bin Sultan, Sultan of Muscat and Oman helped the tribe with ships and armoury, repeatedly bombarding Fort Jesus for a week until the Portuguese surrendered on 12 March.
 The fort was ruled by the Portuguese Empire, with Kenyan and Portuguese soldiers.